durban/choam/README.md

 - Instances of the `scala.FunctionN` traits passed to the library are pure and total
 - APIs in `*.internal.*` packages are not used directly
+- The library is used from Scala (and not, e.g., Java)
 - Cats Effect type classes and data types are used as intended
   - e.g., all uses of `cats.effect.kernel.Resource`s are finished before closing them
 - No dynamic type tests are performed by user code on objects provided by the library